cuiyongbo/hello-world/my_wiki/programmer_note/pthread/pthread_overview.rst

       POSIX.1 also requires that threads share a range of other attributes (i.e., these attributes are process-wide rather than per-thread):

-         -  process ID
-         -  parent process ID
-         -  process group ID and session ID
+         -  process ID, parent process ID, and process group ID
+         -  session ID, user and group IDs
          -  controlling terminal
-         -  user and group IDs
          -  open file descriptors
          -  record locks (see fcntl(2))
          -  signal dispositions